zacker330/Java-JMX-example/README.md

 An example of JMX
 ---
-WARNING: all example base on Java8.
+WARNING: all examples base on Java8.

 ## startup